Sega Technical Institute: Sonic X-treme

 As Sonic Team was working on Nights into Dreams, Sega tasked STI with developing what would have been the first fully 3D Sonic game, Sonic X-treme.
 Development of Sonic X-treme began in late 1994 at STI.
 Hector conceived a Genesis game based on the Saturday morning Sonic the Hedgehog cartoon, and took developers from Sonic Team and STI to the DiC Animation studios to demonstrate his idea, with Morawiec later designing gameplay.
-Sega management, however, disapproved of the idea, so Morawiec moved on to work on Comix Zone.
+However, Sega management and senior members of Sonic Team disapproved of the idea, so Morawiec moved on to work on Comix Zone.
 As new consoles and the 32-bit era were on the way, the game was moved to the 32X and Michael Kosaka was placed in charge of the team.
 He created design documents for the game, but resigned in the middle of 1995 due to corporate politics.
 Executive producer Dean Lester resigned later in 1995, with Manny Granillo taking over as executive producer and STI producer Mike Wallis being placed in charge of development.
 Wallis stated that he had little to no control over his team despite supervising it because of the organizational structure.
 During this phase in development, STI was asked by Sega of America management to evaluate developing the game for a forthcoming new console based on Nvidia Riva TNT technology.